UiPath/ProcessMining-devkit-connector/extractors/load-from-file/extractor_example (Devkit).md

 ### Additional notes

-CData Sync is only used for extracting data, not for doing data transformations.
+CData Sync is only used for extracting data, not for applying data transformations.
 Therefore, the **Transformations** tab in CData won't be used.

 **Filtering** should be applied as much as possible to limit row and column number.